 As a signatory to the Sports for Climate Action Framework (UNFCCC’s Sports for Climate Action initiative) and a GAISF Observer, the IRF was also invited to participate in the IOC’s annual Sustainability Workshop 2020.
 Sustainability is one of the three pillars of Olympic Agenda 2020 alongside credibility and youth.
 As the leader of the Olympic Movement, the IOC has developed a Sustainability Strategy that focuses on infrastructure and natural sites, sourcing and resource management, mobility, workforce, and climate.
 The IRF was honored to attend the IOC workshop as we aim to provide simple, practical and essential information on key aspects of sustainability to be better able to navigate the complexities of this subject and develop effective sustainability programmes.

 Finally, we are pleased to report that prior to these meetings, President Jones and General Secretary Liell-Cock participated in a successful virtual meeting with GAISF membership staff that was focused on the remaining requirements for GAISF membership.
 During the meeting we were assured that GAISF will actively asist the IRF in becoming a signatory of the World Anti-Doping Agency (WADA) Code.
 Becoming a signatory of the WADA Code is one of the steps necessary for the IRF to progress in the fulfillment of GAISF critera and to ensure that the IRF anti-doping program is monitored by WADA.
 In 2014 the IRF fully embraced the WADA Code and has been closely following Code guidelines and conducting anti-doping tests at its events since then.
-The IRF hopes to become a Code signatory before the end of 2020.
+With the assistance of GAISF, the IRF will present its finalised application to WADA before the end of 2020 and expects to be approved as a Code signatory before March 2021.